 - Desiccant – A desiccant is a material used to maintain dryness in closed environments such as a jar, package, or dehumidification device.
 They are commonly used for storing chemicals that are sensitive to moisture or when contact with water can cause violent or potentially catastrophic reactions.
 Vermiculite’s high absorption properties make it a very suitable material as a desiccant.

 Vermiculite packaging materials provide a well-regarded, cost-effective solution for shipping delicate goods due to its cushioning capabilities.
-Due to its high liquid sorption properties, it is also well suited as a layer of protection for leaks and spills that may occur in transit when shipping liquid hazardous materials.
+Due to the insulated packaging material’s high liquid sorption properties, it is also well suited as a layer of protection for leaks and spills that may occur in transit when shipping liquid hazardous materials.